Expulsion from the Garden of Eden: Possible sources of inspiration

 Many possible sources of inspiration have been pointed out that Masaccio may have drawn from.
 For Adam, possible references include numerous sculptures of Marsyas (from Greek Mythology) and a crucifix done by Donatello.

 For Eve, art analysts usually point to different versions of Venus Pudica, such as Prudence by Giovanni Pisano.

 Cover up and restoration

-Three centuries after the fresco was painted, Cosimo III de' Medici, in line with contemporary ideas of decorum, ordered that fig leaves be added to conceal the genitals of the figures.
-These were eventually removed in the 1980s when the painting was fully restored and cleaned.
+Three centuries after the fresco was painted, Cosimo III de' Medici, in line with contemporary ideas of decorum, demanded that fig leaves be painted over to conceal the genitals of the figures.
+These were later removed in the 1980s when the painting was fully restored and cleaned.

 Influence on Michelangelo

-Masaccio provided a large inspiration to the more famous Renaissance painter Michelangelo, due to the fact that Michelangelo's teacher, Domenico Ghirlandaio, looked almost exclusively to him for inspiration for his religious scenes.
-Ghirlandaio also imitated various designs done by Masaccio.
-This influence is most visible in Michelangelo's The Fall of Man and the Expulsion from the Garden of Eden on the ceiling of the Sistine Chapel.
+Masaccio's work shaped the tastes of later Renaissance artists.
+Perhaps the most famous of these was Michelangelo, whose teacher, Domenico Ghirlandaio, was a great admirer of Masaccio's religious scenes and designs.
+The influence on Michelangelo is most visible in his depiction of The Fall of Man and the Expulsion from the Garden of Eden on the ceiling of the Sistine Chapel.